dieucao/fortune-teller-ruby/README.md

 ```
 cf add-network-policy fortune-teller-ui --destination-app fortune-teller-server
 ```
 6. Bonus!
-If you have cflinuxfs3 stack and ruby buildpack available, do a zero down time update of dependencies of the fortune-teller-ui
+If you have cflinuxfs3 stack and ruby buildpack available, do a zero down time update of dependencies of the fortune-teller-ui (Also requires the very experimental capi deployments feature)
 ```
 cf v3-zdt-push fortune-teller-ui -s cflinuxfs3 --wait-for-deploy-complete
 ```